Skip to content

 In this post, we are talking about baseboards.
 Learn the easiest way to clean baseboards and the best way to keep them clean!

-I try to keep my baseboards at home as clean as possible.
+I try to keep our baseboards as clean as possible.
 So I thought it would be helpful to share my tips and tricks with you for how to do this.
 In fact, I kind of discovered this method by accident.
 And trust me, I’ve tried every trick in the book – dryer sheets, toothbrushes, even downy fabric softener.
+It all felt like too much work.

 In my opinion, the easiest way to clean baseboards involves;